bg20061220/Ag-news-classifier/Readme.md

 No pretrained models, no shortcuts.
 Every part of the pipeline is written manually — vocabulary, embeddings, architecture, and training loop.

-Built as a learning exercise to understand PyTorch fundamentals before applying to WAT.ai.
+Built as a learning exercise to understand PyTorch fundamentals.

 ---